 10. Annual Requirements

 An exempted company that does not hold a licence to carry on business in the Cayman Islands must file an annual return, together with the appropriate annual filing fee with the Registrar in January of each year.
-The annual return confirms that the requirements of the Companies Law in relation to exempted companies have been complied with since the date of incorporation or, as the case may be, since the previous annual return.
+The annual return confirms that the requirements of the Companies Act in relation to exempted companies have been complied with since the date of incorporation or, as the case may be, since the previous annual return.

 11. Publicly Available Information

-The only information which may be obtained by a member of the public from the Registrar in relation to any company is the type of company (i.e. ordinary or exempted), its date of incorporation, company number, status (i.e. active or dissolved), the location of its registered office and the names of its current directors.
+Other than the register of directors referred to above, the only information which may be obtained by a member of the public from the Registrar in relation to any company (upon payment of a fee) is the type of company (i.e. ordinary or exempted), its date of incorporation, company number, status (i.e. active or dissolved), the location of its registered office, details of its share capital, the names and addresses of the initial subscribers to the company and the number of shares taken by each subscriber, the nature of business of the company, the date of the end of the company's financial year and the names of its current directors.

 No other information is required to be made available to the public by an exempted company, although its register of mortgages and charges may be inspected by any shareholder or creditor of the company.

-Where the exempted company causes its books and records to be kept at any place other than at the registered office of the exempted company or at any other place within the Cayman Islands, the exempted company shall, upon service of an order or notice by the Tax Information Authority pursuant to the Tax Information Authority Law, cause to make available at its registered office copies of its books of account or records as are specified in such order or notice.
+Where the exempted company causes its books and records to be kept at any place other than at the registered office of the exempted company or at any other place within the Cayman Islands, the exempted company shall, upon service of an order or notice by the Tax Information Authority pursuant to the Tax Information Authority Act, cause to make available at its registered office copies of its books of account or records as are specified in such order or notice.

 12. Beneficial Ownership Register